liman.io

 }

 As opposed to the server-side change, the client requires a migration.
 It should be noted that the official tutorial for Migrating Your iOS App's Synced Realm Schema in Production claims that such a migration would not be necessary since “Realm can automatically update the local realm to include this new attribute and initialize it to false”.
-However, doing so crashes gitlapp and prompts me with the following error message:
+However, doing so crashes catalyst and prompts me with the following error message:

 RealmSwift/SwiftUI.swift:1481: Fatal error: 'try!' expression unexpectedly raised an error: Error Domain=io.realm Code=10 "Migration is required due to the following errors: